A Taste of Royal Ascot Restaurants 2025

 Royal Ascot Restaurants 2025 -Flora Gibbs, Ellen Francis and Isabella Charlotta Poppius

-Flora Gibbs, Ellen Francis and Isabella Charlotta Poppius.
+Attending the preview: Flora Gibbs, Ellen Francis and Isabella Charlotta Poppius.
 Photo by Max Cisotti, Dave Benett/Getty Images for Ascot Racecourse

 Royal Ascot Restaurants 2025 - Pips Taylor, Alistair Guy and Lara Fraser

-A handful of influencers: Pips Taylor, Alistair Guy and Lara Fraser were also in attendance
+Influencers enjoying a taste: Pips Taylor, Alistair Guy and Lara Fraser were also in attendance